allfed/ALLFED-Repository-Template/README.md

 # Project Skeleton
 This repository already has the folder structure we use for repositories.
 Every folder has an additional readme, to tell you what needs to go in there.

+# Making the repository a pip installable Python package
+For some repositories it makes sense to make them installable via pip (e.g. a model we want to share easily).
+In this case you can use the explanation [here](https://goodresearch.dev/setup.html).

 # Acknowledgment
 This is strongly based on the ["Good Research Code Handbook"](https://goodresearch.dev/index.html).
 If something here confuses you, it makes sense to read about it there.
 Pretty good explanations.